-7.4 Light or Limited Duty
+6.4 Temporary Light or Limited Duty

 Employees injured or ill from either on-the-job (industrial) or off-the-job (non-industrial) causes may, at the City's sole discretion, be assigned to light, limited, or modified duty.
-They may involve duties that differ from the normal work duties of the employee.
-By virtue of this paragraph, the City does not intend to create any permanent light, limited or modified positions
+Such assignments may involve duties that differ from the normal work duties of the employee.
+Requests for permanent job accommodations shall be handled through the interactive process required by state and federal law.

-7.5 Americans with Disabilities Act
+6.5 Americans with Disabilities Act

-The City recognizes it has an obligation under law to comply with the Americans with Disabilities Act (ADA).
+The City and S.E.I.U. recognize that the City has an obligation under law to comply with the Americans with Disabilities Act (ADA).

-7.6 Payment to Beneficiary
+6.6 Payment to Beneficiary

-Upon death of an employee, any unused annual and compensatory leave shall be paid to the employee's surviving spouse or beneficiary.
-In the absence of a spouse or beneficiary, any unused annual and compensatory leave shall be paid to the primary beneficiary specified by the employee on the employee's enrollment beneficiary card for City provided life insurance.
+Upon death of an employee, any unused vacation and compensatory time shall be paid to the employee's surviving spouse or beneficiary.
+In the absence of a spouse or beneficiary, any unused vacation and compensatory time shall be paid to the primary beneficiary specified by the employee on the employee's enrollment/beneficiary card for City provided Life Insurance.

-7.7 Health Insurance
+6.7 Insurance Coverage

-The City shall provide health insurance programs as described in this section.
+(a) The City shall provide the insurance programs described in this Section.
 The City reserves the right to provide these insurance programs by self-insurance, through an insurance company or by any other method which provides the coverage outlined.
 Any premiums paid by the employee eligible for Section 125 will be deducted from the employee's pay on a pre-tax basis.

+(b) Health Insurance

-- (a) Health Insurance - The City shall offer employees and their eligible dependents, a health insurance program under the terms set forth below: - 1.
-The City agrees to contribute towards medical insurance premiums an amount equal to 80% of the lowest cost health plan at the employee's enrollment level, excluding the Health Savings Account plans. - 2.
-The City shall provide a copy of the summary description of all health care programs offered by the City to each employee upon request. - 3.
+The City shall offer employees and their eligible dependents, a health insurance program under the terms set forth below:

+- i.
+For the term of this agreement employees will have a choice of Kaiser Permanente (Traditional Plan and HSA) or Anthem Blue Cross Prudent Buyer Plan (Traditional Plan and HSA) or any other appropriate health plan offered by the City. - ii.
+The City agrees to contribute towards medical insurance premiums an amount equal to 80% of the lowest cost health plan at the employee's enrollment level, excluding the Health Savings Account plans. - iii.
+The City shall provide a copy of the summary description of all health care programs offered by the City to each employee upon request. - iv.
 Regular part-time employees may elect to participate in health insurance plans and the City will contribute a pro-rata amount (based on the allocation of the position) towards the premium.
-The part-time employee will be responsible for the balance of the premium through payroll deductions. - (b) Alternate Benefit Eligible employees who provide proof of health insurance coverage from a source other than the City may receive an alternate benefit of \$350.00 per month.
-This benefit shall be provided as outlined in City Council Resolution No. 2007-178, adopted October 23, 2007.
+The part-time employee will be responsible for the balance of the premium through payroll deductions.
+If the part-time employee does not select coverage, no cash payment will be made in lieu of the insurance.